ahmed-musallam/creative-automation-pipeline/CHALLENGES.md

 ## 9:16 aspect ration

 Firefly Image Gen and Objeect Composition API do not provide a way to produce 9:16 aspect ration images.
 There are aspect rations that are close, but not exactly matching the requirnment.
-I elected to use Epand Image API for that specific aspect ration to demonstraite that it is possible.
+One could use Firefly Image Expand to produce any size image (aspect ration) automatically, but this is not built into the pipeline at this time.
+I elected to log warnings and approximate the closest aspect ration that firefly does support.

-I'd argue this would be completely unneccessary for a POC to go to that length, but figured I'd implement to show that it is technically possible.
+Note: I'd argue this would be completely unneccessary for a POC to go to that length, but my implementation keeps the user experience reasonable.

+## Prompt generation for the campaign brief

+This impl uses an azure deployed `gpt-4o-mini`, provides the brief to the model and asks for reasonable image gen prompt which is then fed to firefly for image generation.

+The request to `gpt-4o-mini` does include all of the information in the brief.
+I would need specific negative use-cases to ensure that it is sensetive to locale/audience; but I have not validate that due to time constraints.

+## Object composition result quality

+as expected, firefly hullucinates quite a bit, but does generate relatively usable results.
+With further tweaking to the prompt generation process, it can produce better results, but there is not enough time to do that for this POC.

+## Exact image size - AKA resizing of the result of the Firefly API

+while this is not currently implemented, it would be easy to use [Sharp](https://www.npmjs.com/package/sharp) to do this transformation.
+Was not implemented due to lack of time.